Introduction to Jira Issue Types

 What are Issue Types?

 Issue types recognize various sorts of work in one-of-a-kind ways and assist you with distinguishing, arranging, and reporting your cooperation across your Jira site.
-In addition, they can help your group with incorporating more construction into your functioning cycle.
+In addition, they can help your group incorporate more construction into your functioning cycle.

 Various issue types help you search and sort your group’s work, target the advancement of definitive work, and even gauge how well your group answers bugs or how quickly they complete bigger drives.
 Each Jira item accompanies default issue types to suit the requirements of your activities and groups.
 In addition, you can modify your issue types to match some techniques for the project and the executives you need.

 The capacity for Jira managers to openly make issue types can occur occasionally and prompt undesirable outcomes.
 When issue types are abused, this will bring about standard Jira usefulness not functioning to form.
-Jira is now fitted with many default issue types, ordinarily a solid match for programming improvement.
+Many default issue types are now available in Jira, which typically serves as a good fit for software development.
 If this isn’t true in your association, it ought to set off you into assuming your approach to working would legitimize the making of new custom issue types.

 Jira Software accompanies five standard-issue types so that issues can have various fields, work processes, or both inside a similar Jira project.
 For instance, a Bug issue type could have explicit deformity areas like “Steps to reproduce” and “Anticipated Result.”
 Those two fields don’t have a place on a screen for the Task issue type, notwithstanding.